Managed Services Metrics Service Managers Should Focus On

 Open vs Close

-The easiest service desk metrics to focus on is the number of tickets open versus number of tickets closed.
-If there are 200 support tickets opened in a day you should be closing at least 200 tickets a day.
+The easiest service desk metric to focus on is the number of tickets open versus the number of tickets closed.
+If there are 200 support tickets opened in a day, you should be closing at least 200 tickets daily.
 This is a simple measure of your closure rate.
-If you aren’t closing more tickets than you’re closing, you will end up with a backlog.
-A backlog of tickets will lead to longer resolution time on tickets which will lead to unhappy clients and stressed out support staff.
+If you aren’t closing more tickets than you’re opening, you will end up with a backlog.
+A backlog of tickets will lead to longer resolution times, which can result in unhappy clients and stressed-out support staff.

 Mature Service Desk Metrics